mzeleniuk/Kirin/README.md

-# README
+# Kirin

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+A simple application that uses React on the front-end and Rails on the back-end.

+It allows to manage the events, search for them and sort by specified field.

-* Ruby version
+## Ruby version

+Ruby 2.4.1

-* System dependencies
+## System dependencies

-* Configuration
+Rails 5.0.3

+React 15.4.2

-* Database creation
+## Database creation

+Run `rails db:create` in Terminal.

-* Database initialization
+## Database initialization

+Run `rails db:migrate` in Terminal.

-* How to run the test suite
+## How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+Run `bundle exec rspec` in Terminal.